 Of course, that I was a bit lonely wasn’t the only reason for my anxiety relapse, but it certainly gave me food for thought.
-I started working remotely and getting out the house whenever I could, spending time with clients and making use of my gym’s brilliant café and work space.
+I started working remotely and getting out the house whenever I could, spending time with clients and making use of my gym’s work space.
 It was a small change to make, but one that made a world of difference.

 However – and despite the fact it’s become something of a mental health cliché – the exercise card is an important one to play.

 Plus, with my metabolism working at an almost super-human speed, I had never been leaner.

 However, since 2010, I’ve learned that when it comes to anxiety, exercise really is a silver bullet.
 As soon as my anxiety even hears the word ‘exercise’ it starts to worry; persuading me that it’s best to stay on the sofa with a packet of biscuits.

 There are many persuasive biological, chemical and neurological reasons as to why exercise helps an anxiety relapse – and not least because you are utilising the excess adrenaline that so often fuels the disorder.
 From reducing inflammation, to promoting positive neural-growth, releasing happy-go-lucky endorphins to providing focus, distraction and a form of ‘moving meditation’, exercise is now even prescribed by the NHS to help combat poor mental health.